Main ChatGPT Cybersecurity Risks

 Spammy content

-On top of that, ChatGPT can help create other types of deceptive content, including fake news and propaganda.
-Disinformation has become one of the most significant concerns for Internet users worldwide long before the launch of ChatGPT.
+In addition to that, ChatGPT can be used to make other forms of misleading information, such as fake news and propaganda.
+Disinformation and data leaks are among the major issues Internet users faced even before the advent of ChatGPT.
 Now, with such a powerful tool in cybercriminals’ hands, this danger is becoming even more disturbing.

 How to prevent ChatGPT-related threats

-Here’s what you can do to shield yourself from ChatGPT-related cybersecurity challenges.
+Here’s what you can do to shield yourself from ChatGPT-related cybersecurity challenges through awareness and continuous monitoring.

 - Keep your antivirus and other software updated.
 Most ChatGPT-related attacks target the weakest points of your device’s software.
 Updating it will help you get rid of the most critical vulnerabilities.
 A premium antivirus tool, in turn, is a must for every user who values their online security.
 So make sure to update it, as well.

-- Create strong passwords.
-This simple yet essential cybersecurity measure will help you eliminate the risk of data theft.
-A strong password should be unique and regularly updated.
+- Create strong passwords and enable multi-factor authentication (MFA) whenever possible.
+This is a basic but a very necessary cybersecurity step that will assist you in eradicating the threat of data theft.
+The password must be hard to guess and it must be changed frequently.
 Also, note that it’s better to avoid repeating passwords for your accounts on different platforms and apps.
 This mistake often results in password-stuffing attacks – after a data breach on a certain platform, hackers can compromise your account elsewhere.

 Protect yourself from ChatGPT security threats with VeePN